vile/investigations/publicinvestigations/content/posts/river-poker-casino-investigation/index.md

 ## Preface

 This is the second of two articles based on “prompted” investigations.
-Starting out with a initial question and/or piece of media, the investigation is still open ended.
+Starting out with an initial question and/or piece of media, the investigation is still open ended.

 Initial Prompt: